-Different scholars have suggested different defining ways of Puritanism.
+Different scholars have suggested different ways of defining Puritanism.
 Some of the common characteristics include emphasis on the importance of preaching and on the importance of spiritual experience.
-Milton often counted as a though Puritan, this depends on which definition of Puritanism you are thinking of.
+Milton is often counted as a Puritan, though this depends on which definition of Puritanism you are thinking of.
 When Milton studied at Cambridge, his college, Christ's, was a stronghold of Puritanism.
-Some of the fellows (i.e. tutors and lecturers) of the college got in trouble with the university authorities for attacking some of the practices of worship instead of Latin.
-As the used in the college chapel and for speaking to each other in English instead of Latin.
-As the seventeenth century went on, Puritans became concerned with the way the Church of England, particularly under Archbishop William Laud, was starting to move back to ritual and ceremonial practices found in the Catholic Church, and was starting to downplay the importance of preaching from the Bible.
+Some of the fellows (i.e. tutors and lecturers) of the college got in trouble with the university authorities for attacking some ofthe practices of worship used in the college chapel and for speaking to each other in English instead of Latin.
+As the Christ's College, Cambridge: a 17th century Puritan stronghold, where Milton spent his university years. seventeenth century went on, Puritans became concerned with the way the Church of England, particularly under Archbishop William Laud, was starting to move back to ritual and ceremonial practices found in the Catholic Church, and was starting to downplay the importance of preaching from the Bible.